Git974/PeopleFinder-API-Laravel/README.md

 - Navigate to your project directory
 - run the command ```php artisan migrate```
 - Now you are ready to go!

+## How to run the run the APIs

+- Open your terminal and run the command ```php artisan serve```
+- It will give url address on the screen where the application is running
+- e.g. Open Postman type the url 'http:\\localhost:8000\api\users'

 ## How to access APIs endpoints: